-The two-day, in-person meeting took place in Baltimore, Maryland, on January 5th and 6th, 2017 (see Appendix B for the meeting agenda).
-For data elements previously reviewed by the TEP that had gone through Alpha 1 feasibility testing, RAND was interested in feedback on the acceptability of any changes being proposed to the data elements and the continued feedback on suitability of those elements for cross-setting standardization in PAC.
+The two-day, in-person meeting took place in Baltimore, Maryland, on January 5th and 6th, 2017 (see Appendix B for meeting agenda).
+For data elements previously reviewed by the TEP that had gone through Alpha 1 Feasibility testing, RAND was interested in feedback on the acceptability of any changes being proposed to the data elements, as well as the continued feedback on suitability of these data elements for cross-setting standardization in PAC.
 For data elements new to the TEP, RAND requested feedback and discussion on the following key topics:

-- Potential for improving quality, which includes consideration of the data element's ability to improve care transitions through meaningful exchange of data between providers; improve person-centered care and care planning; be used for quality comparisons; and support clinical decisionmaking and care coordination - Validity, which includes consideration of the data element's proven or likely interrater reliability (i.e., consensus in ratings by two or more assessors) and whether it captures the patient attribute being assessed - Feasibility for use in PAC, which includes consideration of the data element's potential to be standardized and made interoperable across settings; clinical appropriateness; and relevance to the work flow across settings - Utility for describing case mix, which includes whether the data element could be used with different payment models, and whether it measures differences in patient severity levels related to resource needs.
+- Potential for improving quality, which includes consideration of the data element's ability to improve care transitions through meaningful exchange of data between providers; improve person-centered care and care planning; be used for quality comparisons; and support clinical decision-making and care coordination; - Validity, which includes consideration of the data element's proven or likely inter-rater reliability (i.e., consensus in ratings by two or more assessors) and validity (i.e., whether it captures the patient attribute being assessed); - Feasibility for use in PAC, which includes consideration of the data element's potential to be standardized and made interoperable across settings; clinical appropriateness; and relevance to the work flow across settings; - Utility for describing case mix, which includes whether the data element could be used with different payment models, and whether it measures differences in patient severity levels related to resource needs.